Donders-Institute/docker-swarm-setup/doc/tutorial/swarm.rst

 Creating a cluster
 ==================

 Docker swarm is essentially a "mode" of the Docker engine.
-This mode is added since version 1.12 in 2016.
-To create a new cluster, we just need to pick up a Docker host (`vm1` for instance) and do:
+This mode has been introduced to the Docker engine since version 1.12 in 2016.
+To create a new cluster, we just need to pick up the first Docker host (`vm1` for instance) and do:

 .. code-block:: bash